 Might Christian Military Schools in South Dakota Really Help Your Troubled Son?
 Maybe, But There is a Better Option.

-Is your teen spinning out of control, angry, defiant, involved in minor substance abuse, or in legal trouble?
+Is your teen spinning out of control, angry, defiant, involved in minor self-destructive behavior, or in legal trouble?
 If so, we can help, and probably better than Christian military schools in South Dakota.

 Our boarding school is a more complete solution for your boy, and without the intimidation of drill sergeants.
 We offer a secure campus and military-like discipline and structure, but Agape also provides vocational training, mentoring and spiritual help for troubled boys.
 Our boarding school includes team sports on a sprawling campus and a fully accredited school.